WorkSafeBC claims for B.C. government employees

 Your supervisor has the same responsibilities to manage your absence as if you were off on a non work-related injury.
-Think about what you can do as you recover and explore the possibility of working modified duties or hours with your supervisor.
+Think about what you can do as you recover, and explore the possibility of working modified duties or hours with your supervisor.

-Apply for long term disability (LTD) if your absence is expected to go beyond six months, even if you continue to be covered by WorkSafe BC.
+Apply for long term disability (LTD) if your absence is expected to go beyond 6 months, even if you continue to be covered by WorkSafe BC.

-If you believe that you have a mental disorder linked to your work or workplace, report it to your supervisor using Form 6A Worker's Report of Injury or Occupational Disease to Employer (PDF, 155KB).
+If you believe that you have a mental disorder linked to your work or workplace, report it to your supervisor using a WorkSafeBC Worker's Report of Injury or Occupational Disease to Employer (Form 6A).

-While WorkSafeBC continues to provide compensation for conditions such as post traumatic stress disorder from something like witnessing a disturbing event (for example, a robbery or violent act), it can now compensate you for a mental disorder caused by significant workplace stressors such as bullying or harassment.
+While WorkSafeBC continues to provide compensation for conditions such as post-traumatic stress disorder from something like witnessing a disturbing event (for example, a robbery or violent act), it can now compensate you for a mental disorder caused by significant workplace stressors such as bullying or harassment.

 WorkSafeBC will verify the claim based on the information you provide and by contacting the work-site to investigate.

 If the event(s) are verified and found to be part of your employment, you will need to receive a diagnosis from a psychologist or psychiatrist of a mental condition.
-This condition must be found in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM IV).
+This condition must be found in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The psychologist or psychiatrist will determine whether or not the condition was predominately caused by the workplace.

 Stress is not recognized in the DSM and therefore cannot be claimed as a mental disorder.